It all started with a question: why don’t more kids play golf?

 By bringing golf to a whole new generation, The First Tee had a unique opportunity to focus on the life skills inherent in the game.
 Whether those challenges are social or emotional, The First Tee uses golf as the foundation for a curriculum that teaches a range of valuable life and leadership lessons.

-In every experience with The First Tee youth are introduced to our Nine Core Values: honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy, and judgment.
+In every experience with The First Tee, kids are introduced to our Nine Core Values: honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy, and judgment.

 We don’t just build better golfers.
 We build character.